xning11/SQLpractice/README.md

 # SQL Practice

-This repository contains query exercises using [MySQL](https://www.mysql.com/).
+This repository contains query exercises in [MySQL](https://www.mysql.com/).

 I used [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/) to write these queries.
 Below are the three databases I used for practice.
-I collected questions online (thanks for these content-providers) and answered most of them.
-I also wrote a simple [python notebook](https://github.com/xning11/SQLpractice/blob/master/mysql-in-python.ipynb) to connect&write queries for later data analysis.
+I collected questions online (thanks to these content-providers) and answered most of them.
+I also wrote a simple [notebook](https://github.com/xning11/SQLpractice/blob/master/mysql-in-python.ipynb) to connect&write queries for later data analysis in python.

-You are welcome to use them.
+You are welcome to use it or contribute to it.
 Any comments or suggestions are also welcomed and appreciated.

 ## MySQL Databases